Louis Farrakhan: Dianetics

-Praise for Donald Trump
+Donald Trump

-During the 2016 Republican Party presidential primaries, Farrakhan praised Republican candidate Donald Trump as the only candidate "who has stood in front of the Jewish community and said 'I don’t want your money.'"
+During the 2016 Republican Party presidential primaries, Farrakhan praised Republican candidate Donald Trump as the only candidate "who has stood in front of the Jewish community and said 'I don't want your money.'"
 While he declined to endorse Trump outright, he said of Trump, "I like what I'm looking at."
 In 2018, Farrakhan again praised Trump for "destroying every enemy that was an enemy of our rise".
 He included the Department of Justice and the Federal Bureau of Investigation (FBI) in this group.

-Conservative pundits Candace Owens and Glenn Beck both took note of Farrakhan's position, with Owens saying, while she did not "endorse Farrakhan’s views," it remained a "really big deal" that Farrakhan had "aligned himself with Trump's administration" and Beck declaring that "the enemy of my enemy is my friend" and urged "reconciliation" between conservatives and Farrakhan.
+Conservative pundits Candace Owens and Glenn Beck both took note of Farrakhan's position, with Owens saying, while she did not "endorse Farrakhan's views", it remained a "really big deal" that Farrakhan had "aligned himself with Trump's administration" and Beck declaring that "the enemy of my enemy is my friend" and urged "reconciliation" between conservatives and Farrakhan.

-Controversies

-Farrakhan has been the center of much controversy with critics saying that his political views and comments are antisemitic or racist.
-Farrakhan has categorically denied these charges and stated that much of America's perception of him has been shaped by the media.